Robert-W/esri-redux/README.md

 ### Additional Branches
 1. [`flow`](https://github.com/Robert-W/esri-redux/tree/flow) - Same as this branch but is using Facebook's Flow, a static type checker.
+2. [`docker`](https://github.com/Robert-W/esri-redux/tree/docker) - Basically the same front end code as this branch but with some changes to the tooling to support running inside a docker container.
+Has all the same functionality and supports all the same build commands (although the actual commands are different but are listed in the readme).
+Production server to allow for deploying to a container service and more advanced testing is coming soon.
-2. [`material-ui`](https://github.com/Robert-W/esri-redux/tree/material-ui) - Branch very similar to this, but demonstrating that with Webpack, we can incorporate nice UI libraries easily.
+3. [`material-ui`](https://github.com/Robert-W/esri-redux/tree/material-ui) - Branch very similar to this, but demonstrating that with Webpack, we can incorporate nice UI libraries easily.
 Check out the documentation on [material-ui](http://www.material-ui.com/) to see what else you can do with this branch as a starting point.

 ### NPM scripts
 `npm start`